-As a mom of six, with a high maintenance husband (look left), I have this challenge as well.
+As a mom of six, with a high maintenance husband (look below), I have this challenge as well.
 To be honest, I am a work in progress.
 I believe this is part of what makes a good trainer – the ability to relate to clients.
 I truly understand the need to integrate an exercise program into a busy lifestyle without neglecting other responsibilities.

 I can relate to late nights and early mornings due to a baby in the house or a sick preschooler.
 I understand relaxing my food standards at the Fourth of July picnic and at Christmas.
 And I understand being mentally exhausted to the point that I don’t even want to THINK about training.

 But I’ve learned not to throw up my hands and give in to the frustration.
 I want to share this determination and enthusiasm with you.
 It is not only possible to reach your fitness goals – it will happen!
 I am living proof.
 I may not be Mrs. Fitness USA yet, but I have reached goals that others said were simply not possible after having six kids and crossing the big 4-0.